 14. Charcoal toothpaste can prevent excess acidity in your mouth.
 High acidity can do a lot of damage to your mouth, causing gum inflammation and enamel corrosion.
 It can also lead to bad breath that lingers even after you brush your teeth.

 Charcoal toothpaste helps balance the acidity in your mouth by raising pH levels.
 This protects your gums and teeth, binding particles that can cause plaque deposits (6).

 It can also help prevent bad breath, keeping your mouth fresh long after you brush your teeth.

 For best results, use your charcoal toothpaste like you would any other toothpaste.
 Brush your teeth 2-3 times per day for the same amount of time that you normally brush.
-There are a number of different charcoal toothpastes, varying widely in terms of strength.
+There are several different charcoal toothpaste products, varying widely in terms of strength.
 If you have sensitive teeth or gums, choose a product with a lower concentration of charcoal, as it’ll be less likely to cause irritation.

-Many charcoal toothpastes do not contain fluoride, which many dentists recommend for dental health.
+Many charcoal toothpaste products do not contain fluoride, which many dentists recommend for dental health.
 To get the recommended amount of fluoride, you may need to use additional supplements to make up for the lower levels in charcoal toothpaste.